wp-plugins/1000grad-epaper/readme.txt

 * Install this plugin through the 'Plugins' menu.
 * Confirm email registration.
 * Upload your PDF.
-* use the ePaper widgets and shortcodes.
+* use the edelpaper widgets and shortcodes.
 * Enjoy!
 * Set title and language afterwards.
-* Buy more 1000°ePaper channels via Paypal.
+* Buy more edelpaper channels via Paypal.

 == Frequently Asked Questions ==

 = How to get started? =

-Download the 1000° ePaper plugin from wordpress marketplace to your wordpress installation.
-The first time you access the newly created 1000° ePaper page in your control panel, you will be asked for registration.
-Registering with our service is free of charge and without obligation, but yet necessary to provide every user with their respective ePaper-publication.
-After successful registration you can immediately **start uploading your PDF file** and your first ePaper-publications will be created.
-Finally you can embed them into your blog.
+Download the epaper plugin from wordpress marketplace to your wordpress installation.
+The first time you access the newly created edelpaper page in your control panel, you will be asked for registration.
+Registering with our service is free of charge and without obligation, but yet necessary to provide every user with their respective edelpaper-publication.
+After successful registration you can immediately **start uploading your PDF file** and your first edelpaper-publication will be created.
+Finally you can embed it into your blog.

-= How about the ePaper quality and filesize? =
+= How about the document quality and filesize? =

-The ePaper can only be as good as your given PDF.
+The online document can only be as good as your given PDF.
 Save your document as an for web sites optimized version.

 We recommend using the **PDF/A-1b** format.
 Single pages (not spreads) in one PDF.
 The fonts used in your document need to be embedded in the PDF-file.
 Don't use very complex vector graphics within your document.
 Preferably **150 dpi** resolution.

 It is possible to process higher dpi values but the quality experienced by the reader won't increase noticeably while viewing common document sizes.
 Whereas the file size will increase noticeably.
 Make sure all pages are the same size.
 If not, some pages might be cut off, due to the automatic correction by the player.

-1000°ePaper is designed to convert any publication dimensions and represent your publication as a true reflection of its print counter part.
+edelpaper is designed to convert any publication dimensions and represent your publication as a true reflection of its print counter part.
 It does not matter if your publication is a tabloid magazine, broadsheet newspaper, square, A3, A4 or A5.
-Whatever its shape, 1000°ePaper will interpret and convert.
+Whatever its shape, edelpaper will interpret and convert.

 There is a maximum file size of 600 MB/publication.
 For your own convenience and upload time, they should be as small as possible.
 Note however, that there is no converter that down- or upscales the files to a specific dpi-value.

 = Are there any costs for the use of this plugin? =

 Using this plugin is **free of charge** and without obligation.
-For the moment, every user is provided with one free ePaper channel to publish documents and evaluate our service.
+For the moment, every user is provided with one free edelpaper channel to publish documents and evaluate our service.

-As a thank-you gift, they receive a **free channel for 12 months** even after the completion.
-Please rest assured, you don’t have to pay anything unless explicitly want to.

 = How can I use more then one channel? =